finnbuhse/MinimalTypes/README.md

   - SortedList<typename T>: A dynamic linked list which automatically sorts elements as you append them to it.
 It also has a size of 24 bytes.
 It is not a POD type.
   - String<size_t S>: A fixed size string type which can be edited at runtime but cannot change size.
 It has a size of S and is a POD type.
 It also automatically constructs and deconstructs.
   - ContiguousMap<typename K, typename T>: A non-POD hash map which utilises indices and a seperate buffer to store contained values contiguously.
 It has a size of 112 bytes.
   - StaticMap<typename K, typename T, size_t N>: A non-POD hash map which utilises indices and a array to store contained values as contiguously as possible while maintaining the same pointers for the contained values.
-This is more efficient since there is no memory reallocation (Apart from potentially within internal map).
+This is more efficient since there is no memory reallocation (apart from within internal map).
 It has a size of 80 bytes plus N * sizeof(T).

 # How to setup
  1. - Download the library as a ZIP and provide it's include directory to your IDE or copy the files into your project.